 - Develop awareness for the use of endpoints in expedited regulatory pathways.

 - Address the current challenges with the definition and contextualisation of endpoints in drug development and commercialisation

 - Focus on a problem-solving aspect through debates and multi-stakeholder panel discussions.

-The target is a multidisciplinary audience of Patient Associations, Academia Representatives, EU and US Regulatory Bodies (EMA, FDA, National Agencies), Pharmaceutical Industry, and HTAs.
+The target is a multidisciplinary audience of academia representatives, EU and US regulatory bodies (EMA, FDA, National Agencies), pharmaceutical Industry, HTAs and patient advocates.